Hip replacement at Hereford Hospital

 Back in your room

-- If you notice any bleeding or have any pain, don’t hesitate to speak to one of our nurses
+The day after surgery you will have an X-ray of your new hip to check its position.
+Try not to touch or disturb your dressings as this can introduce infection, and if you notice any bleeding or have any pain, don’t hesitate to speak to one of our nurses

 Getting up for the first time